brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 Now to the most important question: does preloading actually improve performance?

-The answer is yes, of course, but it does consume more memory.
-Ben Morel shared some benchmarks, which can be found in the same [composer issue](*https://github.com/composer/composer/issues/7777#issuecomment-440268416) linked to earlier.
+The answer is yes, of course: Ben Morel shared some benchmarks, which can be found in the same [composer issue](*https://github.com/composer/composer/issues/7777#issuecomment-440268416) linked to earlier.

 Interestingly enough, you could decide to only preload "hot classes": classes that are used often in your codebase.
 Ben's benchmarks shows that only loading around 100 hot classes, actually yields better performance gains than preloading all.
 It's a difference of a 13% and 17% performance increase.